TakeTours > Latin America > Bolivia > 15-Day Bolivia, Titicaca Lake, Uyuni Salt Lake, Cuzco and Machupicchu Tour from La Paz in, Lima out

 Breakfast: Included|Lunch: Excluded|Dinner: Excluded

-After breakfast, we will transfer to Cusco Airport for our fly to Lima, where to take a city sightseeing tour.
+In the morning we will transfer to Cuzco Airport for your flight to Lima.
+Upon arrival transfer to the hotel.
+Then we will go for a city sightseeing tour in Lima.
 The tour includes Lima's Historical Centre, passing by Plaza San Martin, the Main Plaza, the Government Palace, the City Hall, the Cathedral and its Religious Art Museum, the Church of Santo Domingo, with the tombs of Santa Rosa and San Martin de Porras, and Lima's Colonial Balconies.
 After that, we will visit the Convent and Church of San Francisco.
 Then we will visit the Basilica of 21 altars, Convent of Cloisters, Capitulary and Clementine Rooms, Chorus and Library of the Monks, the Sacristy with paintings of Surbaran and Ribera.
 We will also visit El Olivar Park with olive trees, the Central Park of Miraflores and Larcomar, a privileged site to enjoy an amazing view of the Pacific Ocean.

 • Lima, PERU